OpenOrienteering/mapper-manual/pages/mapping-introduction.md

 ## Symbols

-Symbols for orienteering maps are prescribed in the [IOF documents](http://orienteering.org/resources/mapping/) ISOM (International Specification for Orienteering Maps), ISSprOM (sprint maps), ISMTBOM (MTBO maps), and ISSkiOM (ski orienteering maps).
+Symbols for orienteering maps are prescribed in the [IOF documents](https://orienteering.sport/iof/mapping/) ISOM (International Specification for Orienteering Maps), ISSprOM (Sprint maps), ISMTBOM (MTBO maps), and ISSkiOM (Ski orienteering maps).

 It is very desirable that all orienteering maps should conform to the appropriate standard, and that includes conforming to the standard symbols for the discipline.